-- 3.1 An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the College Secretary at least two calendar months before the commencement of the session in which enrolment is to begin. - 3.2 A candidate for the degree shall be required to undertake such formal subjects and pass such assessment or conditions as prescribed. - 3.3 The progress of a candidate shall be reviewed each session by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate. - 3.4 No candidate shall be awarded the degree until the lapse of two academic sessions from the date of enrolment in the case of a full-time candidate or four sessions in the case of a part-time candidate.
+3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the College Secretary at least two calendar months before the commencement of the session in which enrolment is to begin.

+(2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment or conditions as prescribed.

+(3) The progress of a candidate shall be reviewed each session by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

+(4) No candidate shall be awarded the degree until the lapse of two academic sessions from the date of enrolment in the case of a full-time candidate or four sessions in the case of a part-time candidate.
 The maximum period of candidature shall be five academic sessions from the date of enrolment for a full-time candidate and seven academic sessions for a part-time candidate.
-In special cases a variation to these times may be granted by the Committee.

-A candidate shall pay such fees as may be determined from time to time by the Council.
+4. A candidate shall pay such fees as may be determined from time to time by the Council.

-Master of Art Education - by Coursework - MArtEd
+9303 Master of Art Education (by Coursework) MArtEd